 Investing in the stock market is one of the oldest ways to earn compounded interest.
 Warren Buffet is famous for turning $114.75 in 1945 into over $400,000 in 2018 through stocks.

 While individual stocks are volatile, ETFs are extremely diversified and mitigate a lot of the volatility of the markets.
 This is because they are a full portfolio of stocks covering a specific market sector.
 Recently, dividend ETFs full of dividend-earning stocks have become a popular way for those looking for how to earn compound interest on stocks.

 How to invest in compound interest on stocks?
 When you buy a dividend ETF, you receive dividend payments either monthly or quarterly.
 You can then reinvest the dividends to benefit from the best compound interest stocks.

 VanEck Vectors Fallen Angel High Yield Bond ETF (NYSE: ANGL), for example, is a bond index ETF that managed to pay a dividend of 4.48% on September 8th and 5.13% on October 7th.

 If you had just $10,000 in VanEck you’d have made around $500 in cash both months regardless of market movement.

 ETFs are generally a long-term investment strategy.
 While their diversification makes them less volatile, they often earn slowly.
-Choose ETFs that pay dividends monthly and reinvest dividends for a compounding effect
+Choose ETFs that pay dividends monthly and reinvest dividends for the best compounding stocks.

 2. Roth IRA (Individual Retirement Account)